PortalSpeedruns/portalDocs/documentation/main/00-introduction.md

 ### Source Pause Tool (SPT)
 **This plugin has a number of useful features**
 - Save Glitch Overlay (To see where you’re actually aiming your portals during a Save Glitch)
-- HUD with extra details (Portal Bubble, OOB, etc.)
+- HUD with extra details (Portal Bubble, OoB, etc.)
 - TAS Tools (Documentation can be found **[here](https://docs.google.com/document/d/11iu9kw5Ufa3-QaiR7poJWBwfe1I56wI6fBtDgmWZ8Aw/edit)**)
 - much more...